forrestpitz/forrestpitz.github.io/_posts/2023-01-05-communicationstyles.md

 - Optimistic: They will sell you on the dream and it is going to be a positive one
 - Social: They would rather spend an afternoon getting to know someone new then drudging through data
 - Spontaneous: They will often act impulsively.
+- Enthusiastic: The high I brings a ton of excitement to this world.
+The trick is getting them to direct it at the right things since everything is exciting and nothing is more exciting then getting to interact with other people (even at the expense of the work.)
+- Impulsive: They tend to act fast and not always consider the impact.
+Their enthusiasm cuts both ways and can lead them to take action before considering the impact

 Observable behaviors to look out for:
 - Tells stories